godfreybwaira/shani-ob/README.md

 **Description:**

-In Shani-ob, all requests send by the browser via AJAX, if you want to establish web socket connetion or server-sent-event use `shani-scheme` with values `ws` or `wss` and `sse` respectively where ws refers to _web socket_, wss is _secure web socket_ and sse is _server sent event_.
+In Shani-ob, all requests send by the browser via AJAX, if you want to establish web socket connetion or server-sent-event use `shani-scheme` with values `ws` and `sse` respectively where ws refers to _web socket_ and sse is _server sent event_.
 Make sure your server supports web socket or server sent event before using this feature.

 **Syntax:**

-`shani-scheme="ws|wss|sse"`
+`shani-scheme="ws|sse"`

 **Example 1: (Using websocket)**